piesauce/style-transfer-text/README.md

 pointer networks are employed for this purpose.

 Data

-Data comprises of texts from Shakespearean plays.
-Thanks to https://github.com/cocoxu/Shakespeare/tree/master/data The data folder also contains the Shakespeare-English dictionary, which will be leveraged while pre-training embeddings.
+The training data is comprised of text from 14 Shakespearean play along with their translations in modern English.
+The data is taken from /cocoxu's [repository]( https://github.com/cocoxu/Shakespeare/tree/master/data).
+The data folder also contains a shakespearean english - modern english dictionary, also taken from [https://github.com/cocoxu/Shakespeare/](https://github.com/cocoxu/Shakespeare/)

 The eda folder contains data analyis of the Shakespearan plays, exploring the key characteristics, frequency distribution, and idiosyncracies of the text

 The models folder contains a pytorch implementation of seq2seq with a pointer component.
-Also present is the retrofitting of pre-trained embeddings.
+Also present is the retrofitting of pre-trained embeddings by leveraging the Shakespearean-Modern English dictionary.

 The evaluation folder contains evaluation of style transfer measured through BLEU and PINC metrics